Subhra264/psbt_poc/README.md

     /// Wrapper around the `ParitallySignedTransactionInner::serialize` function.
     ///
     /// Since only the validated Psbts can be allowed to be serialized and
-    /// transmitted through the network, only the `Psbt::serialize()` funciton
+    /// transmitted through the network, only the `Psbt::serialize()` function
     /// is to be used by the developers for the serialization. pub fn serialize(&self) -> Vec<u8> {
         self.inner.serialize()